EOSIO/eosio-project-boilerplate-simple/README.md

 - frontend
     - node.js development environment
         - create-react-app: http://localhost:3000/
+- backend
+    - node.js service
+        - demux store and express api endpoint: http://localhost:3001/store

 Users interact with the UI in client and sign the transaction in frontend.
 The signed transaction (which is an `update` action in this demo DApp) is sent to the blockchain directly.
-After the transaction is accepted in blockchain, the note is added into the multi index table in blockchain.
+After the transaction is accepted in blockchain, demux checked the valid block, reading the payloads of the transaction ( pushed action ) and managed the state and build a data table in a local datastore ( a global variable ) in the node process.

-The UI, index.jsx, reads the notes data directly from nodeos using 'getTableRows()'.
-The smart contract, notechain.cpp, stores these notes in the multi index table using 'emplace()'' and 'modify()'.
+The UI, index.jsx, reads the notes from backend express RESTFUL api.
+The api read the data table from the state variable in the node process.

 ## Docker usage